XpiritBV/ContainerWorkshop2018/docs/Lab4-Networking.md

 Experiment some more with manually created networks.
 For example use a specific address range when creating the network and add a container with a specified IP address in the range and an alias:

 ```
-docker network create -d bridge --subnet 10.0.0.0/24 sela_specific
+docker network create -d bridge --subnet 10.0.0.0/24 workshop_specific
-docker run -itd --name c3 --ip 10.0.0.123 --net sela_specific --network-alias c3.seladeveloperpractice.local alpine sh
+docker run -itd --name c3 --ip 10.0.0.123 --net workshop_specific --network-alias c3.containerworkshop.local alpine sh
 ```
-You should be able to ping container `c3` from inside itself with `ping c3.seladeveloperpractice.local`.
+You should be able to ping container `c3` from inside itself with `ping c3.containerworkshop.local`.
 Also, inspect the network again to see the running containers in it.

 ## <a name="define"></a>Define networks in docker compositions